GEOS-DEV/GEOS/src/coreComponents/linearAlgebra/docs/LinearSolvers.rst

 * GEOS passes the file path to hypredrive as-is.
 * GEOS does **not** merge, patch, or override the YAML ``solver`` or ``preconditioner`` blocks.
 * GEOS only injects the runtime matrix, vectors, and dof map.
+* Any ``preconditioner.reuse`` settings in that YAML file are preserved and become the source of truth for reuse policy.

 This mode is recommended when: